Kenny Paterson

 Kenneth G. "Kenny" Paterson (born 2 March 1969) is a professor in the Institute of Information Security at ETH Zurich, where he leads the Applied Cryptography Group.
 Before joining ETH Zurich in April 2019, he was a professor in the Information Security Group at Royal Holloway, University of London and an EPSRC Leadership Fellow.
 He is a cryptographer with a focus on bridging the gap between theory and practice and recently became the Editor in Chief for the IACR's Journal of Cryptology and a 2017 fellow of the IACR.

 Education

-Paterson obtained a BSc in 1990 from the University of Glasgow and a PhD from the University of London in 1993, both in Mathematics.
+Paterson obtained a BSc in 1990 from the University of Glasgow and a PhD from Royal Holloway, University of London in 1993, both in Mathematics.
+His doctoral advisor was Fred Piper.

 Career

 Paterson was a Royal Society Fellow at Institute for Signal and Information Processing at ETH Zurich from 1993 to 1994.
 In 1996, he joined Hewlett-Packard Laboratories Bristol.
 He then joined the Information Security Group at Royal Holloway in 2001, becoming a Reader in 2002 and Professor in 2004.
 From March 2010 to May 2015, he was an EPSRC Leadership Fellow working on a project entitled "Cryptography: Bridging Theory and Practice".
 In May 2015, he returned to working as a professor.
 He became the Editor in Chief for the IACR's Journal of Cryptology.